thingsboard/thingsboard.github.io/_includes/docs/reference/mqtt-api.md

 Using custom binary format or some serialization framework is also possible.
 See [protocol customization](#protocol-customization) for more details.

+Since release 3.2.2, we have introduced new MQTT topics that allow us to reduce MQTT message payload size and use separate topics for JSON and Protobuf payload formats.
+For backward compatibility, we have added a mapping between old and new topics.
+Please refer to the [topics mapping](#topics-mapping) section for more details.

 ## Telemetry upload API

 In order to publish telemetry data to ThingsBoard server node, send PUBLISH message to the following topic: